MineralsCloud/Express.jl/docs/src/troubleshooting.md

 One solution is to re-configure [`PyCall`](https://github.com/JuliaPy/PyCall.jl) to use a different Python version on your system: set `ENV["PYTHON"]` to the path of the python executable you want to use, run `Pkg.build("PyCall")`, and re-launch Julia.
-For example, in Julia REPL, run
+For example, in the Julia REPL, run

 ```julia-repl
 julia> using Pkg